surfalytics/analytics-course/01_what_is_analytics/10_spreadsheet_dashboard/readme.md

 - Try to use `Lookup` function
 - Build Pivot table
 - Build a Dashboard/Report
-- Use any kind of Excel/Google Sheet finctionality
+- Use any kind of Excel/Google Sheet functionality

 Key Metrics Ideas:
 - Total Sales